 This can be a time-consuming process, as the members may not be willing to share that information with you.
 However, it's worth a try if you've exhausted all other options and you need the owner's contact information.

 Similar Article: Can an LLC Have Multiple Owners

 What if I Can’t Find the Owner of an LLC?

 If you can't find the LLC owner through any of these methods, your last resort is to contact the LLC's members and ask them who owns the business entity.

 Can LLC Owners Be Anonymous?

 In some states, an LLC owner can remain anonymous.
-However, their name and address will be listed in public records in most states.
+However, their name and address will be listed in public records in most states, alongside their registered agent.

 If you know the name of the financial institution through which the LLC is doing business, you can use a search bar and enter that name and "LLC" to find out who owns it.